 “…But now, with the possibility of a rail system running the length of the peninsula and connecting with the North at Philadelphia and the South via Norfolk, the Eastern Shore had a bright future…” (p.
 566, The Railroad)

-Dorchester County artist Michael Rosato has completed a mural for the outside of the Dorchester County Visitor Center facing the Choptank River.
+This mural honoring local watermen graces the outside of the Dorchester County Visitor Center facing the Choptank River.
 The 33-foot by 11-foot mural, which shows three watermen harvesting oysters, is visible from the Malkus Bridge for people driving into Cambridge.
-Get a close-up view by strolling from the parking lot down the curving boardwalk toward the water, and then turn around for a look.
+Get a close-up view by strolling from the Visitor Center parking lot down the curving boardwalk toward the water, and then turn around for a look.
 Be sure to stop in the Visitor Center for information about the area, exhibits, restrooms, and more.
 The Visitor Center is open daily, 8:30am-5pm, except major holidays.

 LOCATION: Dorchester County Visitor Center, 2 Rose Hill Place, Cambridge, MD 21613